 LYKA HEALTHCARE LIMITED (LHL) - WHOLLY OWNED SUBSIDIARY

-Performance and financial position of each of the subsidiaries for the year ended 31stMarch 2018 attached in Annexure E and forms part of this report.
+Performance and financial position of each of the above mentioned subsidiaries for the year ended 31st March 2019 is attached in `Annexure E' and forms part of this report.

-CSR is not applicable to the Company.
+Corporate Social Responsibilty is not applicable to the Company.

 21. SCHEME OF MERGER (BY ABSORPTION)